 Choose the right partner/solution:

-AI is a long journey, so you must choose the right partner to join hands with.
+AI predictive maintenance manufacturing is a long journey, so you must choose the right partner to join hands with.
 This is the stage where you can decide if your business would benefit more from an AI platform or a purpose-built AI application.
 While an AI platform can give you a framework & tools to build your analytics, purpose-built solutions are built to address a specific issue like plant monitoring/operations.

 While platforms only offer software and data science functionality, they have to be adapted to your organization’s use case, which can be a relatively expensive affair.
 For this, the enterprise needs a team of data scientists, DevOps, domain experts, and IT engineers.